t-bello7/topbill/README.md

 <details>
   <summary>Why is my commit failing ?</summary>
   <ul>
- The application is configured to run the eslint and prettier check on the precommit stage.
+ The application is configured to run the eslint and prettier TopBill on the precommit stage.
 Read the errors properly and try to fix it
   </ul>
 </details>